jamiephan/HeroesOfTheStorm_S2MA/README.md

 - Automatically detect whether its a map or mod file.
 - Automatically rename the mod/map file, so its much easier to find the file you want
 - Automatically Generate [`TABLE.md`](TABLE.md) that index all the `*.s2ma` files
-- A CI have been setup to automatically detect whether changes of `*.s2ma` file occurs, and will push it to this repo accordingly.
+- [A Github Action have been setup](https://github.com/jamiephan/HeroesOfTheStorm_S2MA/actions) to fetch the latest `*.s2ma` files from a fresh Heroes of the Storm installation game files automatically everyday.
-  - (Due to rate limit on Blizzard's Server for downloading the game, it will only run once every day on midnight)
+  - (If you want to do something similar, you can have a look [`fetch_s2ma.yml`](https://github.com/jamiephan/HeroesOfTheStorm_S2MA/blob/main/.github/workflows/fetch_s2ma.yml) file.
+It took me a while to figure it how to do it.
+Also due to rate limits, it is recommended to not download the game files more than once 30 minutes regularly, or Blizzard's server may temporarily block the connection.)

 ## Directories